MOODOO-SH/mac2imgur/README.md

 ---

 ### Building your own .app###
-If you would like compiling your own version of mac2imgur, you may read the wiki page I wrote, in order to make things easier to you: https://github.com/dexafree/mac2imgur/wiki/Building-the-.app
+If you would like compiling your own version of mac2imgur, you may read the wiki page [dexafree](https://github.com/dexafree) wrote, in order to make things easier to you: https://github.com/dexafree/mac2imgur/wiki/Building-the-.app

-Also, I uploaded all the .jar files, in order to avoid any maven-dependency problem.
+Also, [dexafree](https://github.com/dexafree) uploaded all the .jar files, in order to avoid any maven-dependency problem.

 ---